Kurt Danziger

-Kurt Danziger (born 3 June 1926) is a German-born academic whose work has focused on the history of psychology, particularly in the 20th century.
+Kurt Danziger (3 June 1926 – 11 August 2026) was a German-born academic whose work has focused on the history of psychology, particularly in the 20th century.
 His innovative contributions to this field have received widespread international recognition.

-Biography
+Life and career

-Danziger was born in Germany in 1926 and emigrated to South Africa at the age of 11.
+Danziger was born in Germany on 3 June 1926, and emigrated to South Africa at the age of 11.
 After receiving degrees in Chemistry and Psychology from the University of Cape Town, he continued his studies at the newly established Institute of Experimental Psychology at the University of Oxford in England.
 His work there involved standard 1940s psychology experiments using laboratory rats (e.g. Danziger, 1953).
 On completing his doctorate, he joined the University of Melbourne in Australia where he did research in developmental psychology, studying children's understanding of social relationships (e.g. Danziger, 1957).

 In 1954, Danziger moved back to South Africa where social psychology soon became his main area of research.
 Following a two-year stay as Visiting Professor at Gadjah Mada University in Jogjakarta, Indonesia, Danziger returned to South Africa as Head of Psychology at the University of Cape Town.
 There he conducted some groundbreaking studies inspired by the sociology of knowledge (Danziger, 1963).
 This research was continued by others for many years afterwards and is still discussed (e. g.
 DuPreez et al., 1981; Finchilescu & Dawes, 1999; Leslie & Finchilescu, 2013).
 Danziger's time in Cape Town, and his eventual departure from South Africa, were marked by his opposition to the apartheid policies which were being enforced with increasing violence and brutality.
 This active opposition, both inside and outside the academy, eventually led to threats and reprisals on the part of what was becoming a repressive police state.
 He left South Africa for Canada in 1965 and was prohibited from returning until the collapse of the old system after 1990.

-Danziger took up an appointment as Professor of Psychology at York University, Toronto, where he continued to work in social psychology.
+He took up an appointment as Professor of Psychology at York University, Toronto, where he continued to work in social psychology.
 His publications from this time include a textbook, Socialization (Danziger, 1971) and a monograph, Interpersonal Communication (Danziger, 1976), which were translated into several languages.